input-output-hk/Developer-Experience-working-group/CHARTER.md

 - Draft - Seeks to solve a Discussion issue with a concrete proposal which is technologically feasible (if applicable).
 This may be a place where developers wishlist features of a proposed solution.
 (These will take the form of a pull request)
 - Accepted - the proposal describes a sound solution to a statistically significant problem.
 A proposal is deemed Accepted when the working group agrees to merge a proposal into the main branch of the repository.
 - Seeking Sponsorship/Action - The working group is actively soliciting sponsors or other actors to provide the solution described.
 Accepted proposals will either be accepted with an active sponsor, or the group will actively seek sponsorship for unsponsored, accepted proposals.
 A sponsor may include a large actor in the ecosystem or a small individual developer.

+7.1 Scribe
+A scribe is role is to be described;
+A scribe for a meeting is assigned in the end of the previous meeting.
+The primary source for scribes is the chairs, if unavaliable a member of the group is selected by volunteering.
+The scribe can not be the same person in two successive meetings.
+If there is only one WG member in the meeting and there is noone to assign as a scribe for the next meeting, a question of relevance and impact is raised.

 8. Success Criteria